Dissolved Oxygen: Key indicator of aquatic health

 Generally, DO levels below 3 milligrams per liter (mg/L) are of concern and waters with levels below 1 mg/L are considered to have very little or no oxygen, and are usually devoid of life.
 (It’s important to remember that each aquatic organism has its own oxygen requirement.)

 Monitoring DO requires sampling during each of our three seasons, optimally over a period of years.
-Water quality data are reported to the Ministry of Environment and Climate Change (MOECC).
+Water quality data are reported to the Ministry of the Environment, Conservation and Parks.
 The data provide important trends over time reflecting changes in the lakes’ temperature and capacity to support life.
 These measurements are particularly important as we now see fluctuating weather and temperature throughout our seasons.
 Information is used to project hot spots – lakes in need of additional assessment or intervention (Ryerson University is currently conducting research on this topic).

 The data are reviewed by biologists with focus on changes in our lakes’ oxygen content which may signal threats to fisheries and other organisms.
 These observations are very useful in supporting our attempts to curb inappropriate development and promote best management practices and municipal due diligence in preventing increased nutrient run-off to the lake ecosystem.